SoheilHoseini/Notes/README.md

 # Notes
-This repo contains my notes about different things I learn and challenges I face a find its solution!
+This repo contains my notes about different things I learn, challenges I face and solutions I find for them!